Wix vs Shopify — Which is Better in 2024?

 Wix and Shopify both allow you to manage your store on the go, via mobile apps.

-Wix’s mobile app is called ‘Wix Owner.’
+Wix’s mobile app is called ‘Wix Website Builder.’
 It can be used to create and edit site content or manage inventory, and US or Canadian users can also use it for basic point-of-sale applications — i.e., to take payment for goods in a physical location like a pop-up shop or market stall.

 The 'Wix Owner' mobile app

-Wix Owner mobile app
+Wix Website Builder mobile app

 There are actually quite a few mobile apps available for Shopify, but the key ones are: